JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 <!--more-->

-I attribute these results to the bad influence of useful tools, such as NPM, Babel, Webpack, The AirBnB Style Guide, Angular, and even further back to spaghetti-inducing JQuery paradigms.
+I attribute these results to the bad influence of useful tools, such as NPM, Babel, Webpack, the AirBnB Style Guide, Angular, and even further back to spaghetti-inducing JQuery paradigms.

 But, I do not want to complain about the bad habits of others.